markvelous/bluejay-core/README.md

 # Bluejay Monorepo

 This repository is a monorepo for Bleujay Finance.
 It's organized using [Lerna](https://github.com/lerna/lerna).
-Different projects can be found in the `/packages/` folder.
+Different projects can be found under the `/packages/` folder.

-Below are packages available in this repository:
+>Below are packages available in this repository:

 - [@bluejayfinance/contracts](packages/contracts/README.md)
 - [@bluejayfinance/app-vault](packages/app-vault/README.md)
 - [@bluejayfinance/functions](packages/functions/README.md)

-# Developer
+# Install the Monorepo

-To get started, you will need to install lerna by running `npm i -g lerna`.
+To get started, you will need to install lerna by running `npm i -g lerna` or `yarn add lerna`.

+>For Windows environment, install WSL(Ubintu) extension in VS Code to run Linux commands.

 Once lerna is installed, install project dependencies by running `lerna bootstrap`.

 Finally, since most project depends on the `contract` dependency, build the projects by running `lerna run build`.

+>You may encounter errors on roject dependency.
+Go to [@bluejayfinance/app-vault](packages/app-vault), and copy the .env.example into a new .env file.
+This will enable you to skip the preflight check.
+Do not attempt to individually fix the dependency in the monorepo as it will lead to other errors.

 Now that you've setup the dependencies for the project, you can add start developing in the different packages.

-## Developing with local blockchain
+## Establish a local blockchain using Hardhat

 To speed up development feedback loop, you should use a local blockchain during development.
 To setup the local blockchain environment:

-### Running the local blockchain using Hardhat

 Go to the `contracts` directory by running `cd packages/contracts`.